Composition and Arrangement Tutorials for Music Production

 What to expect

 The tutorial covers fundamental topics, starting with the explanation of scales and keys.
-It introduces the concept of intervals, emphasizing their role in understanding keys and scales.
+It introduces the concept of intervals, emphasising their role in understanding keys and scales.
 Two main interval patterns, major and minor, are discussed, providing a foundation for creating melodies, basslines, and chords.

 The major and minor interval patterns are detailed with practical examples in different keys.
 The tutorial progresses to explain triads, 5th, 7th, and 11th chords, illustrating how to build and apply them.
-The importance of understanding intervals for chord creation and how they relate to the key of the track is emphasized.
+The importance of understanding intervals for chord creation and how they relate to the key of the track is emphasised.

 It concludes with insights into chord voicing, inversions, and practical examples of chord progressions.
 The importance of experimenting with voicing to match the direction of the track is highlighted, providing producers with a versatile understanding of music theory applicable to their compositions.